Ephedra

 What Do We Know About Safety?

-- Taking ephedra may also cause anxiety, dizziness, dry mouth, headache, irritability, nausea, personality changes, insomnia, and other symptoms.
+- Ephedra can also cause anxiety, dizziness, dry mouth, headache, heartburn, insomnia, irritability, nausea, personality changes, and other symptoms.

 Keep in Mind